 In this candid conversation with Healthforce Center at UCSF Director Dr. Sunita Mutha, Dr. Katz revealed that central to leading in a crisis is acknowledging that you can't operate as you typically do.
 He gave examples of making hard decisions and providing care differently, including changing staff to patient ratios and having to get staff on board with delivering care in a completely different way than they were trained to do in order to address the crisis at hand and keep patients alive.
 It's an open and engaging look into how innovation and change in health care happened in real time, and how we can all prepare for whatever is coming next.

-Watch the captivating 90-minute conversation with Dr. Katz, Dr. Mutha, and CIN partners here.
+Watch the engaging 90-minute conversation with Dr. Katz, Dr. Mutha, and CIN partners here.

 The California Improvement Network (CIN) is a project of the California Health Care Foundation and managed by Healthforce Center at UCSF.